 The nomination committee has continued to discuss requirements for diversity based in part on the Code's requirement for stipulating how the diversity policy has been applied and has chosen to use Rule 4.1 of the Code, which states that the Board is to exhibit diversity and breadth of qualifications, experience and background, and strive for an equal gender balance.
-Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance for the proposed Board will be 33.3% women and 66.7% men, as the members proposed include two women and four men.
-The nomination committee intends to strive for an improved gender balance over the long term.
+Following deliberation by the nomination committee regarding, for example, the Board members' background and experience, it is noted that the gender balance for the proposed Board will be 42.9 per cent women and 57.1 per cent men, as the members proposed include three women and four men.

-Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the four members of the nomination committee who are not members of Ratos's Board.
+Proposals regarding fees to the members of the Board as well as remuneration for committee work have been prepared by the five members of the nomination committee who are not members of Ratos's Board.